GSA/digitalgov.gov/content/graphic-elements.md

 layout: primary
 title: Easy-to-parse graphic elements
 permalink: /content-design/graphic-elements/
+question: Can you easily interpret content associated with graphic elements?
+personas:
+- Marisa primarily uses her mobile device to browse websites and has trouble interpreting visualizations with small text.
 ---

-## Can you easily interpret content associated with graphic elements?

-**Why it’s important:** Marisa primarily uses her mobile device to browse websites and has trouble interpreting visualizations with small text.

 ### Steps to take
 - Include visual elements in line with text rather than separated from it; a graphic’s proximity to associated content helps reinforce the relationship between the visual and its written description.